eesmer/DebianDC/docs/DebianDC-Docs/Domain_and_Active_Directory.md

 - **TCP/UDP 636** <br>
 Used for SSL/TLS secure connection over LDAP.
 This port is used for encryption and security of LDAP communication. <br>

+- **TCP 3268** <br> Used for Global Catalog communication.
+The Global Catalog is a data directory used for quick searches that contains a concise summary of all objects (users, groups, resources, etc.) in the Active Directory environment. <br>
+- **TCP 3269** <br> Used for SSL/TLS over Global Catalog <br>
+- **TCP/UDP 88** <br> Used for Kerberos authentication.
+Kerberos is a secure protocol for authenticating users in an Active Directory environment. <br>

 ## What is Domain Controller?
 Domain Controller is the machine on which the Active Directory service runs.<br>
 Domain Controller is the role of a physical machine in the Active Directory environment.<br>